 My pricing system:

-I teach group classes on Thursdays which are 30 dollars for three hours (1 to 4 PM).
+I teach group drawing and painting classes on Tuesday and Thursday afternoons which are 35 dollars for three hours (1 to 4 PM).

 On Saturday afternoons, I offer drop in figure drawing sessions for 20 dollars.
 They are also 3 hours long (1 to 4 PM).
 A model is present, but there is no formal instruction.